hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ---
 ## Introduction

-When using the HPE RESTful Interface Tool ([iLOrest](http://hpe.com/info/resttool)) or other applications like the Smart Update Manager ([SUM](https://www.hpe.com/us/en/servers/smart-update.html)) or the integrated Smart Update Tool ([iSUT](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00068223en_us)) you may get errors similar to: `Chif driver not found, please check that the chif driver is installed` without any other information to identify the origin of the problem or to fix it.
+When using the HPE RESTful Interface Tool ([iLOrest](http://hpe.com/info/resttool)) or other applications like the Smart Update Manager ([SUM](https://www.hpe.com/us/en/servers/smart-update.html)) or the integrated Smart Update Tool ([iSUT](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00068223en_us)) you may get errors similar to: `Chif driver not found, please check that the chif driver is installed`, without any other information to identify the origin of the problem or to fix it.
 This article attempts to explain when this error occurs and why.

 ## What is the CHIF driver ?

 The Channel Interface (CHIF) driver is an HPE proprietary driver allowing  in-band communication between applications and the Insight Lights Out (iLO) within HPE iLO based servers.
-This driver can only be loaded by the operating system (OS) kernel when an iLO chip set is embedded in the computer.
+This driver can only be loaded by the operating system (OS) kernel when an iLO chipset is embedded in the computer.

 It is packaged with HPE applications requiring it and should never be imported or manipulated manually.